danielholmes/battle-for-hill-218/README.md

 ```

-## Continuous Deployment to Production
+## Continuous Deployment to Studio

 Watches development files and deploys them as they change.